9jaDevo/IPHub-Blocker/README.md

 1. Admin settings page with API key, blocking mode options, and whitelist functionality.
 2. API connectivity test output showing a green info box on success.
 3. Warning message for blocked users.

+## External Services ##
+This plugin connects to the IPHub.info API to validate IP addresses and determine whether they are suspicious, likely belonging to bots, VPNs, or invalid traffic.
+Data transmitted:
+  • The visitor's IP address is sent to IPHub.info each time a check is performed.
+Purpose:
+  • To determine the nature of the IP (e.g., non‑residential, residential suspicious) and decide whether to block access.
+Terms and Privacy:
+  • IPHub.info Terms of Service: [https://iphub.info/legal/tos](https://iphub.info/legal/tos)
+  • IPHub.info Privacy Policy: [https://iphub.info/legal/privacy](https://iphub.info/legal/privacy)